Which? Elderly Care

 A charity that offers expertise for older people on social care, benefits, befriending and other social support through their free advice service and range of guides and publications.

-Website: www.independent age
+Website: www.independentage.org

 NHS Choices